fdeblasio/pokeemerald-expansion/notes.md

     - Route 128: Where Steven flies to?

 ### Overworld
+- Add caves and more areas to Safari Zone for more postgame mons
+    - Make them themed like ice and fire.
+Maybe can add legendaries
 - See what makes the 119 house Pokemon move and apply it other places
 - Fly from Lilycove Department Store roof?
 - Let the player leave the first E4 hallway